 Presiding was a privilege because it was the desire of more than 220 field drummers, fifers and pipers who participated in the 1st Drummers Heritage Concert in Columbus, Ohio in 2002, for all future proceeds attending the concert and their performances to be put into a fund to support Drummers Heritage events.

-Within a few years of that concert, a DVD titled The Historic Drummers Heritage Concert was completed and put on sale.
+Within a few years of that concert, The Historic Drummers Heritage Concert DVD was completed and put on sale.
 It was an historic DVD documenting the longest and most comprehensive concert of field drumming during the 41 year history of the Percussive Arts Society.
 It is really a treasure of drumming styles covering the American War for Independence, the Civil War, the veteran drum and bugle corps’s of the 20th century, Drum Core International and African-American Show Bands.
 Included were players who specialized in Swiss drumming, Fastnacht and Scotish drumming.